Swindon: Economy

 From 1985 to 2021, Japanese car manufacturer Honda had its sole UK plant at South Marston, just outside Swindon.
 In March 2021, it was announced that logistics firm Panattoni would move to the former Honda site.

-Swindon was for a time a centre of excellence for 3G and 4G mobile telecommunications research and development for Motorola, Alcatel, Lucent Technologies, Nokia Siemens Networks and Cisco.
+Swindon was for a time a centre of excellence for 3G and 4G mobile telecommunications research and development for Motorola, Lucent Technologies (later Alcatel-Lucent), Nokia Siemens Networks and Cisco.
+The factory built in 1998 for Motorola's GSM division at Groundwell, north Swindon, has been described as "striking and futuristic".

 Transport

+Railway

+Swindon is an important railway town.
+Swindon railway station opened in 1842 as Swindon Junction and, until 1895, every train stopped for at least ten minutes to change locomotives.
+As a result, the station hosted the first recorded railway refreshment rooms.

+The station is served by frequent inter-city trains to London Paddington eastbound, and westbound to Bristol Temple Meads, Cheltenham Spa and Cardiff Central, along the Great Western Main Line and Golden Valley line.
+There is also a local service to Westbury, via the Wessex Main Line.
+All services at Swindon are operated by Great Western Railway.

+On 8 October 2019, GWR posted a modern speed record when an Intercity Express Train took 44 minutes to travel from Swindon to London Paddington.

+Road

 Located at the junction of two Roman roads, the town has developed into a transport hub over the centuries.
-It is on the historical GWR and on canals.
-It also has two junctions (15 and 16) on the M4 motorway.
+It is accessed by two junctions (15 and 16) on the M4 motorway.

-Swindon railway station opened in 1842 as Swindon Junction, and until 1895 every train stopped for at least 10 minutes to change locomotives.
-As a result, the station hosted the first recorded railway refreshment rooms.

-Swindon bus operators are Swindon's Bus Company (formerly Thamesdown) and Stagecoach.
-The former Stagecoach Bus Depot on Eastcott Road has been approved for development as a housing site.

-Swindon is one of the locations for an innovative scheme called Car share.
-It was set up as a joint venture between Wiltshire County Council and a private organisation and now has over 300,000 members registered.
-It is a car pool or ride-sharing rather than a car share scheme, seeking to link people willing to share transport.

-The town contains a large roundabout called Magic Roundabout.
-There are five mini-roundabouts within this roundabout and at its centre is a contra-rotational hub.
-It is the junction of five roads: (clockwise from South) Drove Road, Fleming Way, County Road, Shrivenham Road and Queens Drive.
-It is built on the site of Swindon wharf on the abandoned Wilts & Berks Canal, near the County Ground.
-The official name used to be County Islands, although it was colloquially known as the Magic Roundabout and the official name was changed to match its nickname.
+The town's Magic Roundabout, at the junction of five roads, contains five mini-roundabouts and has a contra-rotational hub at its centre.
+It is built on the site of Swindon Wharf on the abandoned Wilts & Berks Canal, near the County Ground.
+The official name was County Islands, although it was known colloquially as the Magic Roundabout and the official name was changed to match its nickname.

-On 8 October 2019, GWR posted a modern speed record when an Intercity Express Train took just 44 minutes to travel from Swindon to London Paddington.
+Bus and coach

+Swindon bus operators are Swindon's Bus Company (formerly Thamesdown) and Stagecoach West.
+Key routes link the town with Cheltenham, Chippenham, Cirencester, Devizes and Trowbridge.
+National Express coaches use the bus interchange at Fleming Way in the town centre.

+Stagecoach's former bus depot on Eastcott Road was approved for development as a housing site in 2018.

+Cycling

 National Cycle Network Route 45 runs through the town.